Oussama-Maati/my_becode_work/README.md

 While not mandatory, you have the option to propose and implement a solution for remote user assistance to further enhance the functionality of the Linux setup.

 For more detailed information, please refer to the Linux network services section.

+[CTF Flags](./Flags/) This subfolder is used to put encrypted file text containing my flags found on multiple ctf done during the bootcamp ( the public key is sent to my coach)